Hangman

 When the package first loads, you are presented with the main menu, from which you can play a pre-saved wordlist, enter a list of words, or administer the disc.
 You will note that the program also credits David Mills; the inspiration for the graphics was his, and he gave me some help reading disc sectors later on during the project.
 We were planning to work on this together, but in the end I wrote virtually the whole package myself.

-You will also notice my peculiar version numbering scheme: this was years before I ever started doing it right :) Each program in the package has its own version number, so the package as a whole is just version 5.x.
-Worse that this, is that the package was version 4 at the beginning of developement, and rolled over to 5.0 after reaching 4.9; it ended up as version 5.6-5.9 before it was even done.
-(Versions 1-3 were mine and David’s earlier Hangman programs).
-Version numbers of Hangman made no sense whatsoever.
+You will also notice my peculiar version numbering scheme.
+Each program in the package has its own version number, so the package as a whole is just version 5.x.
+Worse, the package was version 4 at the beginning of development, and rolled over to 5.0 after reaching 4.9.
+Before the program had been completed the various module versions had reached 5.6–5.9!
+(Versions 1–3 were mine and David’s earlier Hangman programs).

-– some pretentious poo.
-The LSAIT logo (that was printed in the manual) looked good, though, as shown at the top of the page.
+LSAIT itself stands for “Lightning Software and Imagen Technologies”, some pretentious poo referring to David and myself respectively.
+The LSAIT logo—which was printed in the manual—looked good, though, as shown at the top of the page.

 The game